Singleton Botanical Gardens

 The Botanical Gardens house one of Wales' premier plant collections, with spectacular herbaceous borders and large glasshouses.

-Although the gardens are at their most stunning in August, there is something to see throughout the year.
+Although the gardens are at their most stunning during August, when a full programme of events and tours are staged, there is something to see throughout the year.
 The herbaceous borders are a fantastic sight from late March until mid October, and even during the harsh winter months the garden has lots to offer with up to 200 different plants having been seen in flower during the Christmas season.

 Singleton Botanical Gardens are free to enter.
 Parking can be found on Sketty Road (A4118) outside the park, or Blue Badge holders can park outside the main entrance to the Botanical Gardens.